MinntLeaf/TransitCurveFitter/Readme.md

 NewFitData.Error = Array of uncertainty values

 #-Priors, will be used as the starting point of the fit, and will be factored into the internal chisqr evaluation of the fit.
-#-First array value is expectec value, the second is the uncertainty of the prior.
+#-First array value is expected value, the second is the uncertainty of the prior.
 #-If you do not want the internal evaluation of the fitting process to consider it's deviation from these priors, input an uncertainty value of None.
 #-This will still use these parameters as starting points for the fitter but will not factor them into the resulting chi values
 NewFitData.t0 = [#,#] time of inferior conjunction